 With the TapInfluence data-driven platform, using the CPE metric gives you complete control over your marketing budget and simplifies your efforts.
 We built this metric into our software to allow you to not only track the performance of your campaigns easily, but also to choose the influencers who will impact your bottom line the most.
 This way you have tighter control of your marketing spend from day one and you will be able to communicate real-time data to the C-suite in order to substantiate marketing costs.

 Let us show you how powerfully the CPE metric can simplify and streamline your influencer search and campaign performance.
-Sign up today for a free demonstration so we can reveal how our software can help your brand simplify, measure and improve the performance of your influencer marketing campaigns.
+Request a demo so we can reveal how our software can help your brand simplify, measure and improve the performance of your influencer marketing campaigns.